UnaidedColt42/RIdge-Racer-3D-Fan-Net-Disc/README.md

 ## So what's this all about?
-Basiclly replaces the Soundtrack from Ridge Racer 3D with some track & Remixes from previous games including some songs from other franchises and don't get me wrong i like Ridge racer 3D OST but i just did this simply because of fun. :)
+Basiclly replaces the Soundtrack from Ridge Racer 3D with some track & remixes from previous games including some songs from other franchises and don't get me wrong i like Ridge racer 3D OST but i just did this simply because of fun. :)

 (Also no i did not copy sleepylark's RR3D music mod.)